J. R. R. Tolkien: Artwork

 Tolkien learnt to paint and draw as a child and continued to do so all his adult life.
 From early in his writing career, the development of his stories was accompanied by drawings and paintings, especially of landscapes, and by maps of the lands in which the tales were set.
 He produced pictures to accompany the stories told to his own children, including those later published in Mr Bliss and Roverandom, and sent them elaborately illustrated letters purporting to come from Father Christmas.

 Although he regarded himself as an amateur, the publisher used the author's own cover art, his maps, and full-page illustrations for the early editions of The Hobbit.
 He prepared maps and illustrations for The Lord of the Rings, but the first edition contained only the maps, his calligraphy for the inscription on the One Ring, and his ink drawing of the Doors of Durin.
 Much of his artwork was collected and published in 1995 as a book: J. R. R. Tolkien: Artist and Illustrator.
 The book discusses Tolkien's paintings, drawings, and sketches and reproduces approximately 200 examples of his work.
 Catherine McIlwaine curated a major exhibition of Tolkien's artwork at the Bodleian Library, Tolkien: Maker of Middle-earth, accompanied by a book of the same name that analyses Tolkien's achievement and illustrates the full range of the types of artwork that he created.

 Legacy

 Influence

 While many other authors had published works of fantasy before Tolkien, the great success of The Hobbit and The Lord of the Rings led directly to a popular resurgence and the shaping of the modern fantasy genre.
 This has caused Tolkien to be popularly identified as the "father" of modern fantasy literature—or, more precisely, of high fantasy, as in the work of authors such as Ursula Le Guin and her Earthsea series.
-In 2008 The Times ranked him sixth on a list of "The 50 greatest British writers since 1945".
+In 2008 The Times ranked him sixth on a list of "The 50 greatest British writers since 1945", and in 2024, Forbes ranked him #60 on a list of 101 greatest authors of all time.
 His influence has extended to music, including the Danish group the Tolkien Ensemble's setting of all the poetry in The Lord of the Rings to their vocal music; and to a broad range of games set in Middle-earth.
 Among literary allusions to Tolkien, he appears as the elderly "Professor J. B. Timbermill" in all five novels in J. I. M. Stewart's series A Staircase in Surrey.
 The scholar Tom Shippey describes Tolkien as the "author of the [20th] century", and states that "I do not think any modern writer of epic fantasy has managed to escape the mark of Tolkien, no matter how hard many of them have tried".
 John Clute, writing in The Encyclopedia of Fantasy, similarly credits Tolkien with being "the twentieth-century's single most important author of fantasy".
-His work has had a massive impact on western pop culture, and remains extremely influential.
+His work has had a massive impact on Western pop culture, and remains extremely influential.